Ardhat/docs/js.md

 Ardhat's activity LED will blink quickly.

-"Repl Initialized" means that the Johnny-Five "Read Evaluate Print Loop" is running, which means that you have a node prompt at which you can enter [node commands](http://johnny-five.io/examples/repl/).
+"Repl Initialized" indicates that the Johnny-Five "Read Evaluate Print Loop" is running, which means that you have a node prompt at which you can enter [node commands](http://johnny-five.io/examples/repl/).

 For a more in-depth example, see this [article](https://www.smashingmagazine.com/2016/02/hardware-hacking-with-javascript-internet-of-things/) which shows how to build a simple [home-monitoring system](https://www.smashingmagazine.com/2016/02/hardware-hacking-with-javascript-internet-of-things/#home-monitoring), similar to commercial products like Nest and Hive.